fossasia/knitting.fossasia.org/README.md

 The `AYABInterface` is used by the [Knit Editor][kniteditor] to convert [knittingpatterns][knittingpattern] into machine instructions.
-It can be used standalone without these other projects.You can
+It can be used standalone without these other projects.
+You can

 - read the [blog post about this project][AYABInterface-blog].
 - read about the [The new AYABInterface module][AYABInterface-blog-new-module].